CMC Bylaws & Guidelines

 ARTICLE 8 – APPOINTMENT OF OFFICERS

-8.1 The First Officer will appoint officers as needed or required to fill vacancies.
+8.1 The First Officer will appoint Officers as needed or required to fill vacancies, and will inform the CMC Membership Coordinator and their respective Regional or Provincial Officer of these changes or additions.
 The First Officer can appoint his/her replacement but only after consultation with their respective Regional/Provincial or National Officer.

 8.2 Instalment or replacement of: National Officer, Provincial Officer, or Regional Officer, must be made by consensus of the Provincial Officer Board.

-8.3 Any of National, Provincial, or Regional Officers being either unable or unwilling to fulfill duties required of the P.O.
-Board, due to personal, health, work, absence, or other reason, may be removed from their position, upon consensus of the Provincial Officer Board.
+8.3 Any National, Provincial, Regional or 1st Officer, being either unable, or unwilling to fulfill duties required of the National Officers Board, due to personal, health, work, absence, or other reason, may be removed from their position, upon consensus of the National Officers Board.

 8.4 All such decisions must be made maintaining Article 10 “Conduct” of the CMC, and with respect.

 9.1 Appointments and Committees are positions in the club that are of a voluntary nature.

 9.2 These positions are appointed by the First Officer and can include, but are not limited to road captains, event coordinators, social convenors, etc.